 Being in exile doesn't obligate us to be constantly upset.
 There are times set aside to focus on that emotional experience; like in parts of prayer, fast days, and the Three Weeks.
 In particular, there are parts of tefila that speak to me as a therapist: "purify our hearts to serve You in truth" "see, please, our suffering" "want our serenity” “place upon us peace, goodness, blessing, grace, kindness and compassion" and "a great love you have for us" to quote a few.

 This construct also helps me understand why we read such an ostensibly depressing Megilla on the holiday called: The Time of Our Joy.
-In Ecclesiastes, which we read this week, King Solomon repeatedly asks: “What benefit is there for all we can do under the sun?”
+In Ecclesiastes, which we read this week, King Solomon says: "I hate life" and repeatedly asks: “What benefit is there for all we can do under the sun?”
 Some interpret this as a rhetorical surrender of hope.
 Yet others read it as a sincere quest for meaning.
 He repeatedly refers to this world as Hevel.
 This is usually translated as “vanity” or “futility” but in fact it means “air.”
 Not air that floats around us, (that is “avir”) but specifically air that is respirated by humans.
-This world is like air- it’s not inherently good or bad, but what we do with it.
+This world is like air- it’s not inherently good or bad, but a tool dependent on what we do with it.

 Chag same’ach :)